We cannot bear the full light of your glory

 Suggested tunes: “Morning Star” (StF 226); “Highwood” (StF 720).
 Alternatively, the text may be sung as two verses to the tune “Londonderry Air” (StF 350) – amending the final line (8) of the tune to repeat line 4.

-Andrew’s text was inspired by Ruth Gee’s presidential address at the British Methodist Conference, 2013.
+Andrew’s text was inspired by the Revd Ruth Gee’s presidential address at the British Methodist Conference, 2013.

 Ideas for use